-For more information on writing a PR or Thesis proposal, including resources for developing a good topic and important deadlines, see the PR and Thesis guidelines section of this website.
+For more information on writing a PR or Thesis proposal, including resources for developing a good topic and important deadlines, see the Community and Regional Planning Canvas site.
 Every year an award is given for the best PR and/or Thesis produced that year at graduation.
 Winners are selected by the Central Texas chapter of the American Planning Association from a list of nominees selected by CRP faculty.
+See our Canvas site for winning PRs and Theses!

 While internships are not a program requirement, many students choose to do them and find them to be a valuable experience.
 To receive credit for an internship, students must enroll in Planning Internship (CRP 397) in the semester when they complete their internship hours.
 Interns typically work in a public, nonprofit or private institution in a planning related field or activity.
 To receive credit, you must submit a letter from your employer confirming you have offered an intership at the time of enrollment, work for 300 hours as an intern, and submit another letter confirming completion of the internship along with either a summary report on your internship experience or a sample of the work you completed to the CRP Graduate Adviser.
+Internships can only be taken once for credit towards the MSCRP degree.
 For detailed information, please see our Internship FAQs.
-For assistance finding an internship, please contact Garrett Loontjer, the school’s Director of Career Services.
+For assistance finding an internship, please contact Julie Latcham, the school’s Director of Career Services.

 MSCRP GRADUATE ADVISER